 Gif source: Blog Chromium

-As you can see in the Gif above, the Permission Prompt looks very much like the regular Web Push Notification Prompt, which the end-users now see ever since Google launched the Chrome 84 update.
+As you can see in the Gif above, the Permission Prompt looks very much like the regular Web Push Notification Prompt, which the end-users have now seen ever since Google launched the Chrome 84 update.

 Google Chrome 80 Update

 The update that really scared every Push notification user, was the update that was rolled out back in February 2020.
 Everybody thought that Push Notifications will be gone once and forever.
 However, this didn’t happen.
 The only change that the 80th update that Google made, was to silence notifications.